informalsystems/themis-contract/CONTRIBUTING.md

 your contribution, or have otherwise secured the right to contribute the contribution as an open-source addition to our project.

-Here is the full text, also hostd at https://developercertificate.org/ :
+Here is the full text, also hosted at https://developercertificate.org/ :

 > Developer Certificate of Origin
 > Version 1.1